 Californians tend to consider the gold rush as the beginning point of their history.
 In terms of establishing permanent towns and leaving a written historic record, this belief is understandable, if incorrect.
 The truth, of course, is that human societies dwelt here for 8,000 to 10,000 years before the gold rush, though our knowledge of that period is incomplete.
-Even the first Europeans, the Spanish, left no settlements in present day Mariposa County, and few written records, although it was the expedition of Gabriel Moraga in September, 1806, which bestowed Las Mariposas, the Spanish name for butterflies, on the region because of the incredible number of these insects they encountered.
+Even the first Europeans, the Spanish, left no settlements in present-day Mariposa County, and few written records, although it was the expedition of Gabriel Moraga in September 1806, which bestowed Las Mariposas, the Spanish name for butterflies, on the region because of the incredible number of these beautiful bugs they encountered.

 As the placer gold played out during the 1850s and early 1860s, hard rock quartz mining, organized by companies and worked by employees (who often lived in company housing and patronized company stores) replaced most of the thousands of individual miners and their tents, shanties, and the entrepreneurial businesses that had served them.
 “Less colorful, more orderly”, is how one expert describes the change in communities that survived.
 A dwindling number of individuals, however, continued working small claims and mines.

 Although the gold rush frenzy faded, it was responsible for roads being built and communities established, so that now settlers could turn to ranching, farming, and the small businesses serving them, along with the mines.
 The Railroad built along the Merced River to El Portal enabled various large scale enterprises.
 In fact during the 1920s close to 2,000 people lived and worked in the Merced River Canyon between Bagby to El Portal.